 MASTER OF ARTS IN GLOBAL POLICY

-The MA Global Policy degree is a two-year Master’s program open to students with a bachelor’s degree or its equivalent.
+The MA Global Policy degree is a two-year Master’s program consisting of 33 credits that is open to students with a bachelor’s degree or its equivalent.
 An undergraduate international policy degree is not essential for admission.
 SPIA is much more concerned with an applicant’s capacity for graduate study, demonstrated by the quality of previous academic work and professional experience, and their commitment to an international career.
 However, applicants must exhibit research ability, have a strong foundation in economics, and demonstrate competence in a second language.
 Prospective students are expected to have completed the following prerequisites before admission to the graduate program:

 - Introductory Microeconomics and Macroeconomics (equivalent to UMaine’s ECO 120 and ECO 121); and